-- Keep your shoulder blades free.
-Set backrest below the shoulder blades and angle it forward so you can use the top of the backrest as a ''shelf'' upon which you rest your upper back.
+- Keep your should blades free.
+Set backrest below the should blades and angle it forward so you can use the top of the backrest as a "self" upon which you rest your upper back.

 - Keep your wrists straight.
-Type as close to your lap as possible and float your hands over your keyboard keeping your wrists straight.
+Type as close to your lap as possible and float your hands over your keyboard, keeping your arms straight.

 - Maintain Pelvic Stability.
-This is critical for reduction of injury-causing static muscle tension in the upper back, neck and shoulders. (see adjustment options below)
+This is critical for reaction of injury-causing static muscle tension in the upper back, neck and shoulders.
+(See adjustment options below)

-- Set Seat Height so your hip joint is a bit higher than your knee joint.
+- Set seat height so your hip joint is slightly higher than your knee joint.
 Seat pressure should mainly be under your sitting bones and not under your thighs.

 - Sit all the way back on the seat so your back is supported by the back rest